 Step 9: Continuous Monitoring Finally, continuous improvement keeps BI effective.

 Monitor usage analytics to identify valuable and underused reports.
-Best Practices for BI Migration in Healthcare Migrating Business Intelligence systems in healthcare requires a balance of clinical accuracy, regulatory compliance, technical scalability, and user adoption.
-Therefore, following a structured set of best practices ensures a smooth transition from legacy BI tools to modern, cloud-native analytics platforms.
-Below are the essential principles healthcare organizations should apply during BI migration.
+Best Practices for BI Migration in Healthcare A tradeoff between clinical precision, regulatory requirements, technical scalability, and acceptance by the users is necessary when migrating Business Intelligence systems in the healthcare sector.
+Thus, an ordered sequence of best practices will guarantee that the legacy BI tools are easily changed to new and cloud-native analytics systems.
+The following are the key principles that healthcare institutions should use in BI migration.

 1. Prioritize Compliance and Patient Data Security Because healthcare data contains highly sensitive PHI, compliance must lead every design and migration decision.